 The hand-collection process has limitations.
-Some loan contracts and amendments could not be accessed because EDGAR only contains filings up to a specific year in the past.
-When the data was collected for this paper, the most recent year available was 2001.
+I can not access some loan contracts because EDGAR only contains filings up to a specific year in the past.
+When I collected the data for this paper, the earliest year available was 2001.
 To avoid throwing away all observations before this year, I made the following assumptions.
 First, for dynamic contracts, I assume that covenants evolve linearly over time.
 For instance, for a covenant "Increasing from 1:1 to 1.2:1" in a 4-year loan, I assumed that the covenant is "1:1" in one year, "1.1:1" in two years, and "1.2:1" in three years.
 Second, when an amendment contract could not be found but was in the Roberts' dataset, I used an indicator created by Roberts (2015) for changes in financial covenants instead of using my indicators.
 In these cases, the data on how exactly financial covenants were changed was recorded as missing.